Logo: Click To Skip To Home Page

 The inside of your tin-lined cookware should be cleaned with a soft sponge or cloth.
 DO NOT clean the tin lining with an abrasive product - this will wear the tin lining off.
 Unfortunately, we do not offer re-tinning services any longer.

-Colors of Copper, Brass and Tin Cookware
+Colors of Copper and Brass Cookware

 Bare Metal: Copper and Brass